-Implementation Program Туре Capital Investment Program 2019-2025 Funding: plan updated biennially.
+Implementation Program Туре Capital Investment Program Funding: plan updated biennially.
 This is the city's seven-year financing and implementation plan in which needed capital improvements to the city's public facilities and infrastructure are identified and prioritized.
-Water System Plan 2015 Functional Plan: updated on a 6-10 year This plan provides a basis for capital improvement planning for six years and forecasts anticipated needs to a 20-year planning horizon. cycle, as needed.
-Wastewater System Plan 2013 Functional Plan: updated on a 6-10 year This plan addresses aging infrastructure, system expansion to accommodate cycle, as needed. development, revised policies and practices, data, finances, revised growth forecasting, and recommended improvements.
-Storm and Surface Water System Plan 2015 Functional Plan: updated on a 6-10 year This plan establishes the city's storm and surface water policy. cycle, as needed.
-Parks and Open Space System Plan 2016 Functional Plan: updated on a 6-10 year This plan is the primary tool to guide the long-term growth and cycle, as needed. development of Bellevue's parks and open space system.
+Water System Plan Functional Plan: updated on a 6-10 year This plan provides a basis for capital improvement planning for six years and forecasts anticipated needs to a 20-year planning horizon. cycle, as needed.
+Wastewater System Plan Functional Plan: updated on a 6-10 year This plan addresses aging infrastructure, system expansion to accommodate development, revised policies and practices, data, finances, revised growth forecasting, and recommended improvements. cycle, as needed.
+Storm and Surface Water System Plan Functional Plan: updated on a 6-10 year This plan establishes the city's storm and surface water policy. cycle, as needed.
+Parks and Open Space System Plan This plan is the primary tool to guide the long-term growth and development of Bellevue's parks and open space system.
 The core of the plan is a set of 20-year capital project recommendations, which are reviewed and updated approximately every six years.
-Fire Department Strategic Plan 2016 Functional Plan: updated on a 6-10 year This plan is the Fire Department's long-term vision meant to help prioritize cycle, as needed. and inform future capital improvement facilities decisions.
-King County Comprehensive Solid Waste Management Plan Functional Plan: updated on a six-year This plan presents proposed strategies for managing King County's solid cycle. waste over a six-year period.
-Bellevue School District Five-Year Capital Facilities Plan Capital Facilities Plan: updated on a five- This plan is the school district's primary facility planning document and year cycle. contains information on capacity of current facilities, enrollment trends, and projected facility needs within the planning period.
+Functional Plan: updated on a 6-10 year cycle, as needed.
+Fire Department Facilities Master Plan This plan is the Fire Department's long-term vision meant to help prioritize and inform future capital improvement facilities decisions.
+Functional Plan: updated on a 6-10 year cycle, as needed.
+King County Comprehensive Solid Waste Management Plan Functional Plan: updated on a six-year This plan presents proposed strategies for managing King County's solid waste over a six-year period. cycle.
+Bellevue School District Five-Year Capital Facilities Plan Capital Facilities Plan: updated on a five- This plan is the school district's primary facility planning document and contains information on capacity of current facilities, enrollment trends, and projected facility needs within the planning period. year cycle.

-Implementation Program Туре Lake Washington School District Seven-year capital Facilities Plan Capital Facilities Plan: updated on a six- This plan is the district's primary facility planning document and includes information on current facilities, the district's standard of service, enrollment projections, classroom capacities, impact fees, and finance plan. year cycle.
+Implementation Program Туре Lake Washington School District Seven-year capital Facilities Plan Capital Facilities Plan: updated on a six- This plan is the district's primary facility planning document and includes year cycle. information on current facilities, the district's standard of service, enrollment projections, classroom capacities, impact fees, and finance plan.
 Issaquah School District Seven-year capital Facilities Plan Capital Facilities Plan: updated on a six- This is the district's primary facility planning document, in compliance with year cycle. the requirements of the Growth Management Act.
-Renton School District Capital Facilities Plan Capital Facilities Plan: updated on a six- This plan is a description of anticipated capital facility needs and expenditures. year cycle.
-Redmond Water System Plan Functional Plan: updated on a six-year The Redmond water utility serves a small portion of Bellevue in the Overlake area. cycle.
-Transportation Facilities Plan 2019-2030 Functional Plan: updated every two years.
+Renton School District Capital Facilities Plan Capital Facilities Plan: updated on a six- This plan is a description of anticipated capital facility needs and year cycle. expenditures.
+Redmond Water System Plan Functional Plan: updated on a six-year The Redmond water utility serves a small portion of Bellevue in the Overlake cycle. area.
+Transportation Facilities Plan Functional Plan: updated every two years.
 This plan identifies anticipated transportation projects for a twelve-year period and directly supports the Capital Investment Program.